cbernaci/eeg_project/hardware/README.md

 ### Pic of Signal:
 <img src="./square_wave_viz.png" title="EEG Visualizer for Square Wave." width="600"/>

-The square wave, when visualized, does not appear to have a 50% duty cycle.
-I tried playing around with prescaler settings in the ADC, delays in both the sketch and the serial reading but was unable to get it to sample at the right rate.
-Moved on in the interest of time.

 ## Low-Pass Filter Circuit
 In theory, it's possible to turn the square wave into a sine wave.
 Here we will examine this by passing the square